Loss Spike in Training Neural Networks: Loss spike, and condensation

-From the analysis above, the restriction on $\lambda_{\rm max}$ does not seem to be the essential reason why loss spike affects the generalization of the model.
-In this section, we study the effect of loss spike on condensation, which may improve the model’s generalization in some situations \citep{he2019control,jastrzkebski2017three}.
+In this section, we study the effect of loss spikes on condensation, which may improve the model’s generalization in some situations \citep{he2019control,jastrzkebski2017three}.
 A condensed network, which refers to a network with neurons condensing in several discrete directions, is equivalent to another smaller network \citep{zhou2021towards,luo2021phase}.
 It has a lower effective complexity than it appears.
 The embedding principle \citep{zhang2021embedding,zhang2022embedding, fukumizu2019semi,simsek2021geometry} shows that a condensed network, although equivalent to a smaller one in approximation, has more degeneracy and descent directions that may accelerate the training process.
 The low effective complexity and simple training process may be underlying reasons for good generalization.
 We show that the loss spike can facilitate the condensation phenomenon for the noise-free full-batch gradient descent algorithm.

-As shown in Fig. \ref{pic:condense_tanh}, we train a tanh NN with 100 hidden neurons for the one-dimensional fitting problem to fit the data using MSE as the loss function.
-Additional experimental verification on ReLU NNs is provided in Appendix \ref{app:relu_further}.
+As shown in Fig. \ref{pic:condense}, we train a ReLU with 500 hidden neurons and a Tanh NN with 100 hidden neurons for the one-dimensional fitting problem to fit the data using MSE as the loss function.
 To clearly study the effect of loss spike on condensation, we take the parameter initialization distribution in the linear regime \citep{luo2021phase} that does not induce condensation without additional constraints.
 For NNs with identical initialization, we train the network separately with a small learning rate (blue) and a large learning rate (orange).
-For the left subfigure in Fig. \ref{pic:condense_tanh}, the loss value has a significant spike for the large learning rate, but not for the small one.
+For the left subfigure in Fig. \ref{pic:condense}, the loss value has a significant spike for the large learning rate, but not for the small one.
 At the same time, the middle subfigure reveals that the model output without a loss spike (blue) during the training process has more oscillation than the model output with a loss spike (orange).
 We study the features of parameters to understand the underlying effect of loss spike better.

 To study the parameter features, we measure each parameter pair $(a_j,\vw_j)$ by the feature direction $\hat{\vw}_j=\vw_j/\norm{\vw_j}_{2}$ and amplitude \footnote{The amplitude accurately describes the contribution of ReLU neurons due to the homogeneity.
 For tanh neurons, there is a positive correlation between their amplitude and contribution.
 Appendix \ref{app:exp} provides a more refined characterization of tanh network features.} $A_j=|a_j|\norm{\vw_j}_{2}$.
 For a NN with one-dimensional input, after incorporating the bias term, $\vw_j$ is two-dimensional, and we use the angle between $\vw_j$ and the unit vector $(1,0)$ to indicate the orientation of each neuron.
 The scatter plots of $\{(\hat{\vw}_j,|a_j|)\}_{j=1}^{m}$ and $\{(\hat{\vw}_j,\norm{\vw_j}_2)\}_{j=1}^{m}$ of tanh activation are presented in Appendix \ref{app:exp} to eliminate the impact of the non-homogeneity of tanh activation.